LesFerch/FolderViewPainter/README.md

 You can export the current view and give that exported view any name you like.
 You can export as many different views, from as many different folders, as you like.

-Any time you want to change the current folder view, to use one of the exported views, it's as easy as right-clicking and selecting one of those views fron the Import View menu.
+Any time you want to change the current folder view, to use one of the exported views, it's as easy as right-clicking and selecting one of those views from the Import View menu.

 ## Why would I need or want this program?